 • Plug in your Nest Thermostat.

-• Access the Google Home app on your phone and follow the instructions to select your account, link to your new device and connect to Wi-Fi.
+• Start the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

-As soon as you've connected the Nest to your Home app, you can access it by clicking Thermostat on the home screen.
-Once you do that, you can make changes to the temperature by dragging your finger along the screen or tapping on a plus or minus sign.
+As soon as you've connected the Nest to your Home app, it's accessible by clicking Thermostat on the home screen.
+Once you do that, you can change your Nest temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Creating a Nest Thermostat Schedule
+9. Making a Nest Thermostat Schedule

 Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
 More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, also can be controlled via the Nest app.